 Staff at Perton First feel it is essential to highlight and be aware of the differing groups of learners and vulnerable children in their class.
 We recognise that each child has their own starting point upon entry to every year group and progress is measured in line with these starting points to ensure every child can celebrate success.

 English at Perton First will not only be a daily discrete lesson, but is at the heart of the entire curriculum.
 It is embedded within all our lessons and we will strive for a high level of English for all.
-Through using high-quality texts, immersing children in vocabulary rich learning environments and ensuring curriculum expectations and the progression of skills are met, the children at Perton First will be exposed to a language heavy, creative and continuous English curriculum which will not only enable them to become primary literate but will also develop a love of reading, creative writing and purposeful speaking and listening.
+Through using high-quality texts, immersing children in vocabulary rich learning environments and ensuring curriculum expectations and the progression of skills are met, the children at Perton First will be exposed to a language rich, creative and continuous English curriculum which will not only enable them to become primary literate but will also develop a love of reading, creative writing and purposeful speaking and listening.

 This underpins the development of reading and writing and is vital for pupils' development across all aspects of the school curriculum.
 We provide children with a wide range of opportunities to hear and use good quality vocabulary, focusing also on variety.
 Children are encouraged to ask questions, discuss in pairs and groups and to use conventions for discussion as well as debate.
 Opportunities for drama are sought throughout the curriculum as it is recognised that the skills that are developed through this medium are unique.